California Burn Injury Lawyer

 Not limited to Los Angeles and Orange County, burn injuries are a national problem.
 Recent data published by the Bureau of Labor Statistics, lists over 41,000 heat related burns happen every year, and nearly 16,000 of those injuries are the result of chemical burns.
 A report given by the National Burn Repository attributed nearly 10,639 burn injuries to accidents at industrial sites.
 Almost 17% of the total injuries were work related.
 Of the work related injuries, 12.326 were accident related and 11,299 were workers compensation claims.

-The burn attorneys at Ledger Law & Associates have experience with burn injury claims.
+The burn attorneys at The Ledger Law Firm have experience with burn injury claims.
 Dealing with an injury is difficult enough – our aim is to make collecting necessary benefits easier on you and your family.
 Let us help you get the benefits you need to meet medical bills and take care of your family.
 If you are injured as a result of an employee related chemical, electrical, heat, fire or explosion contact us today.
 Here is a brief overview of potential benefits a burn injury victim maybe awarded:

 All necessary medical treatment and hospitalization services should be provided by the employer or the employer’s insurance carrier.
 This treatment must be “authorized” by the carrier or the employer.
 The employer has the right to choose the treating physician.
 If the employer refuses to provide medical treatment, the injured worker is free to choose the treating physician.
 However, in the case of an emergency, an injured worker may obtain medical or hospital treatment without specific authorization from the employer, but the employer should be notified as soon as possible concerning the treatment being received.